kontent-ai/stylesheet-generator/README.md

 ## Overview

-The SCSS file defines classes for elements commonly used when developing a custom element or an open source tool that seeks to maintain Kontent.ai visual identity, such as inputs, buttons, etc. It also comes with predefined color classes, using a palette from Kontent.ai application interface.
+The SCSS/CSS file defines classes for elements commonly used when developing a custom element or an open source tool that seeks to maintain Kontent.ai visual identity, such as inputs, buttons, etc. It also comes with predefined color classes, using a palette from Kontent.ai application interface.
 The color classes can be combined with most of the element classes to streamline the styling process.

 ## Installation